Live to Tell: Critical reception

 Retrospective reviews continue to applaud the song.
 Critics such as PopMatters Peter Piatkowski and biographers Allen Metz and Carol Benson praised the ballad's maturity and Madonna's vocal conviction.
 USA Todays Edna Gundersen deemed it a "moody heart-tugger" and suggested it "may be her best song ever", while Stuff's James Croot described it as "heart-rending and haunting", noting that she attempted to recreate its impact with later ballads such as "This Used to Be My Playground" (1992) and "Take a Bow" (1994), but never quite matched its effect.
 Slant Magazines Sal Cinquemani ranked it among her most dramatic reinventions, citing it as one of her richest vocal performances.
 Similarly, Billboard, Entertainment Weekly, and The Guardian highlighted the song's haunting atmosphere, sophisticated lyricism, and emotional resonance, with Jude Rogers calling it "the best thing [Madonna's] done in cinema".

 Writers such as Louis Virtel (TheBacklot.com), Christopher Rosa (Glamour), and Samuel R. Murrian (Parade) have ranked "Live to Tell" among the best songs of her discography, highlighting its introspective tone, sophisticated production, and raw vulnerability.
 Enio Chola of PopMatters described it as "the definitive Madonna ballad", one that perfectly encapsulates her fears, ambition, and artistry in a moment of rare emotional honesty.
 There were a few critics that offered more mixed reviews.
-Rolling Stones Davitt Sigerson dismissed it as a derivative rewrite of Joni Mitchell's "Both Sides, Now" (1969), while Spins John Leland wasn't impressed with Madonna's delivery and tone.
+Rolling Stones Davitt Sigerson dismissed it as a derivative rewrite of Joni Mitchell's "Both Sides, Now" (1969), while Spins John Leland was unimpressed with Madonna's delivery and tone.
 However, such opinions were largely outweighed by praise in both critical rankings and retrospectives.